 Hornwort does not need any substrate.
 Even more, it can be a real problem to keep it in the substrate, especially if the plant has not developed its “anchors” yet.
 Do not try to shove the stems into the sand or soil.
 This part will simply rot away.

-However, you can weight it down with something else or use suction cups for that.
+However, you can weigh it down with something else or use suction cups for that.

 Hornwort grows at an incredibly fast rate, because of this behavior the plant takes up a high amount of nutrients from the tank water and it will tend to diminish the tank’s supply of nutrients.
 Therefore, it is recommended that you add fertilizers every week to make up for the lost nutrients been used up by the plants.